Home / Other / FAQ solutions database / Software / Windows / Some tips on speeding up your computer.

 System --> Temporary Files

-You can check whatever else you want but you should know that whatever you check will be unrecoverable.
+You can check whatever else you want, but whatever you check will be deleted from the computer.

 When you are done, Run the Cleaner.